VMunhangane/Thesis_vis/network/README.txt

-Web-based interactive network visualization of master's theses dataset from NOVA Information Management School (NOVA IMS) was created by using Gephi.
+We created a Web-based interactive network visualization of master's theses dataset from NOVA Information Management School (NOVA IMS) through Gephi.

 *********************************************************************************************************************************************************************
 *********************************************************************************************************************************************************************